MileHacker Logo

 Trier's walkable city center and robust public transport simplify getting around.
 For wider exploration, car or bike rentals add flexibility.

-Consider unique river excursions for a different perspective of the Moselle region.
+Consider unique river cruises for another perspective of the Moselle region.

 Getting Around Trier.
 Public Transport, Taxis, Car Rental